Out-of-hours improvements recommended

 A team led by Sir Lewis Ritchie looked at whether the service for the health board's area of Skye, Lochalsh and South West Ross was designed and staffed in a way that meets patients needs.

+Health Secretary Shona Robison has asked Sir Lewis to review NHS Highland's progress on the recommendations in six months' time.

-In a new report, the team has recommended that out-of-hours urgent case access at Portree could be better provided by:
+In a new report, the expert panel has recommended that out-of-hours urgent case access at Portree could be better provided by:

 - The Scottish Ambulance Service increasing its paramedical capacity and capability, including by giving consideration to the re-deployment of fast response vehicle capability and deployment of paramedics on shift rather than present on-call arrangements